-If the Group fails to detect or prevent fraud on its platform, or malware intrusion into its systems or the systems or devices of its publishers and their consumers, publishers could lose confidence in Dianomi and the Group could face legal claims that could adversely affect its business, results of operations and financial condition.
+If the Group fails to detect or prevent fraud on its platform, or malware intrusion into its systems or the systems or devices of its publishers and their consumers, publishers could lose confidence in Dianomi and the Group could face legal claims that could adversely affect its business, results of operations and financial condition

-Furthermore, insufficient hosting infrastructure or disruptions to service from third-party data centre hosting facilities and cloud computing and hosting providers could impair the delivery of services and harm the business.
+Furthermore, when further developing the platform, the stability of the platform could be compromised whilst changes or updates are implemented.
+In addition, insufficient hosting infrastructure or disruptions to service from third-party data centre hosting facilities and cloud computing and hosting providers could impair the delivery of services and harm the business.

 Dianomi performs regular security checks and reviews and has various processes in place to mitigate cyber risk.
+During the year the Group was awarded the Cyber Essentials Certification.
 Employees undertake mandatory cyber security training.
 A Group fraud policy and response plan is in place.

-All technology infrastructure is reviewed and tested on a regular basis to ensure sufficiency and appropriateness.
+All technology infrastructure is reviewed and tested on a regular basis to ensure sufficiency and appropriateness and updates are made as required.
+Any significant changes are deployed at the quietest time of the week and day to ensure minimal disruption.
 A variety of service providers is used to ensure stability across the business and regular service reviews are undertaken.
-Post year end the Group has migrated from a hosted data centre solution to Amazon Web Services.
+During the year the Group migrated from a hosted data centre solution to Amazon Web Services.